Rush at Madison Square Garden - Complete Guide, Tips & FAQs

 Getting to Madison Square Garden: Complete Transport Guide

-Early Arrival: Given the popularity of Rush and the sheer volume of attendees, arriving at least 1.5 to 2 hours before the show is highly recommended.
-This allows ample time to navigate security, find your seats, grab merchandise, and soak in the pre-show atmosphere without feeling rushed.
-There are designated waiting areas outside the main entrances if you arrive exceptionally early.
+Early arrival is strongly recommended, especially for a high-profile event like Rush at MSG.
+Aim to arrive at least 1.5 to 2 hours before the scheduled start time.
+This allows ample time to navigate security, find your seats, and soak in the pre-show atmosphere without feeling rushed.
+Waiting areas will be outside the main entrances until doors open, after which you can proceed inside to explore the concourses.

 Food, Drink & Local Recommendations